 Acting Exercises, Guided Meditations, Solo Expeditions

-The power of performance, or the "stage effect", is a strong empowerment tool for those who try to break beyond their comfort zone and into creative realm.
-Once you've developed your public persona, this public persona will support you to progress into what you have always aspired to be.
-Marina Abramovic knew it, and so did Salvador Dali, who said, "If you want to be a genius, act like one!
+The power of performance, or the "stage effect", is a strong empowerment tool for those who try to break beyond their comfort zone and into the creative realm.
+Once you've developed your public persona, this public persona will support you on your way to become your best possible self.
+Marina Abramovic knew it, and so did Salvador Dali, who said, "If you want to be a genius, act like one!"

-Expressive arts and psychological skills developed by method acting help us feel deeper, relate to our inner truths, and express our feelings elegantly.
+Method acting helps us feel deeper, relate to our inner truths, and express our feelings elegantly and unobtrusively.

 Public Speaking, Art Presentations, Story-Telling Practice

 Story telling techniques are just as important.
-We probe your story ideas, solve creative storyline puzzles, and preform roleplaying interviews to develop public speaking skills and support you in composing materials that will help others relate and follow your ideas.
-A very important element of narrative therapy, developed by Michael White, is learning to externalize personal conflict, by distancing yourself from the disappointments, and taking from the past only the positive.
+Together, we will attempt to probe your story ideas, solve storyline puzzles, and perform roleplaying interviews to develop public speaking skills that will help others relate and follow your vision.
+A very important element of narrative therapy, developed by Michael White, is learning to externalize personal conflict, by distancing yourself from the disappointments and taking from the past only the positive experiences.